About Synéastes Films

 The Hakawati’s Daughter

-In 1960s Damascus, Shara’s gender prohibits her from inheriting the profession of storyteller, hakawati, from her father.
-Fifty years later, Shara is reminded of her struggle when she meets Zade, a little girl coming of age during the Syrian conflict.
+In 1960s Damascus, Shara’s gender prohibits her from inheriting the profession of a storyteller, hakawati, from her father. sixty years later, Shara is reminded of her struggle when she meets Zad, a little girl coming of age during the Syrian conflict.